 The NEC Versa system integrates two tools to help the user keep track of the main (or an optional) battery's power level.
-These include the battery icon located in the tray on the taskbar, and the PowerGauge utility for Windows for Workgroups and Windows 95 and PowerProfiler for Windows NT.
+These include the battery icon located in the tray on the taskbar and Power Profiler utility with Windows NT.